 Tailor-made glass and solid oak finishes can be changed upon request.
 But we guess it won’t alter the futuristic vibe of the piece that makes it look a bit like a spaceship.

-Florence Samain and Dave Monfort of have also created a futuristic fish tank for jellyfish called The Darwin Tank.
+Florence Samain and Dave Monfort of The Darwin Sect have also created a futuristic fish tank for jellyfish called The Darwin Tank.
 Using the laboratory grade glass designers made it into a statement dome-like container that instantly captures attention with its cool lab aesthetic.